abkoc/Computer-Architecture-Coursework/README.md

-# MIPS-Coursework
+# Computer Architecture Course Project
-In this project, you will learn how to write and simulate MIPS code.
+In this project, you will learn how to write and simulate **MIPS** code.

 Download QtSpim from http://spimsimulator.sourceforge.net/ and install it to your computer.